erdemonal/SemanticGAN/README.md

 ## Technical Report: DBLP Case Study

-This repository accompanies a technical report entitled "Knowledge Graph Completion and RDF Triple Generation with a Wasserstein GAN", presenting an experimental study on the DBLP Computer Science Bibliography.
+This repository supports the technical report "Knowledge Graph Completion and RDF Triple Generation with a Wasserstein GAN" and presents experiments on the DBLP Computer Science Bibliography.

 ### Technical Report